 Trader Joe’s already carried several other wine brands operated by Franzia, and they were willing to give Charles Shaw a whirl.

-These were the days following the Dot-Com bubble and the early 2000s recession: There was a demand for cheap wine.
-But nobody — not even Franzia — could’ve anticipated the wine’s success.
+In the wake of the dot-com bubble, there was a demand for cheap wine.
+But nobody — not even Franzia — could’ve anticipated the brand’s success.

-Come Fall, certain locations were selling up to 6k bottles per day.
-People would come to Trader Joe’s and fill up their SUVs with dozens of cases; some days, customers would line up outside the stores before they opened, and an entire supply would sell out in minutes.
+People would come to Trader Joe’s and fill up their SUVs with dozens of cases; some days, customers would line up outside the stores before they opened and an entire supply would sell out in minutes.

 “People went apeshit,” Keith Wallace, a wine expert, told Thrillist.
 “It was the ‘Macarena’ of wine… And it was this blue-collar pride thing.
 People thought, ‘This bottle is just as good as one that’s $20.
 Screw those snobs.’”

-Two Buck Chuck, declared one critic, had “revolutionized wine drinking” forever.
+Two Buck Chuck, declared one New York Times critic, had “revolutionized wine drinking” forever.

 How to make money on a $2 bottle on wine